littleosbook/aenix/doc/book/interrupts.md

 interrupts due to program errors, for example when a program references memory it doesn't has access to, or when a program divides a number by zero.
-Finally, there are also _software intterupts_, which are interrupts that are cause by the `INT` assembly instruction, and they are often used for system calls (syscalls).
+Finally, there are also _software intterupts_, which are interrupts that are cause by the `int` assembly instruction, and they are often used for system calls (syscalls).

 ## Interrupts handlers